muratk5n/thirdwave/en/mbl/2022/week23.md

 The longer fossil stays in the system, stored, transmitted, the more the chances are for "leaking or cheating".
 If oil pipeline breaks it causes environmental damage.
-If fossil allowed in cars with 'emission control' instituted, it will lead to cheating as in Volkswagen's case.
+If dirty fuels are allowed in cars with 'emission control' instituted, it will lead to cheating as in Volkswagen's case.

 ---